MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 ms.author: suvaidya
 ---

-# Create proforma invoices with Billing hub
+# Creating proforma invoices using Billing hub

 [!INCLUDE[banner](../includes/banner.md)]

 _**Applies To:** Lite deployment - deal to proforma invoicing, Project Operations for resource/non-stocked based scenarios_

+## Overview
-The end-to-end process of invoice creation in Microsoft Dynamics 365 Project Operations involves multiple clicks and navigation between different forms and views.
+The end-to-end process of invoice creation in Microsoft Dynamics 365 Project Operations involves multiple clicks and navigation between different forms and views making it cumbersome to use.
-The Billing hub experience aims to provide a rich, consolidated view of contracts, contract lines, related actuals, and key invoicing insights **prior to invoice creation** to help accountants and billing users create proforma invoices quickly and efficiently.
-By using the platform's out-of-the-box nested grid functionality, the experience enables users to complete invoice creation from a single unified view, eliminating the need to navigate between forms or views to help validate all information in a single click leading to faster invoice processing.
+**The Billing hub experience** aims to provide a rich, consolidated view of contracts, contract lines, related actuals, and key invoicing insights **prior to invoice creation** to help accountants and billing users create proforma invoices **quickly** and **efficiently**.
+By using the platform's out-of-the-box nested grid functionality, users can complete invoice creation from a single unified view and with a single click, eliminating the need to navigate between forms or views to validate information , thus leading to faster processing of invoices.

 > [!Note]
 > To use Billing hub, enable the feature from **Settings > Parameters > Feature control > Billing hub**.
+>
+> The Billing hub forms and views are currently not customizable, but will be as the feature becomes generally available.

-## Use the Billing hub to create Project proforma invoices
+## Create Project proforma invoices

 To use the Billing hub to create Project proforma invoices, follow these steps.